kupara/vue-forex/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

-### Features implemented (within time):
+### Features implemented:

 - unidirectional conversion with tests
 - chartJS line graph for the last 30 days
   - The historical chart for now only shows data for EUR/USD.

-I attempted to fix the reactivity of the chart when changing the base currency but I ran out of time before fixing that part.
+### Improvements:

-Note:
+- remove duplicate state in form
-- I used vue-cli to set up the app since I just learnt Vue for the sake of this test 🙂
+- move chart data to computed property in app
-- 2 issues fixed outside the 4hr timebox (sorting of data in the chart and making the target input readonly)
+- fix reactivity in chart when currencies are updated.